Allen-Bartley/stable-diffusion-vpn-access/README.md

    - Accessed the host’s Stable Diffusion UI via browser at `Hamachi_IP:PORT`
    - Initiated image generation tasks remotely
    - Used **Hamachi “Browse” feature** to access shared folder after signing in with local credentials

 ---

+## 🧠 Hybrid Compute Architecture

+This project evolved from early LAN gaming setups using Hamachi (e.g., Apprentice/MTG) into a modern hybrid compute model for AI workloads.
+When the laptop’s hardware proved insufficient for local image generation, I engineered a distributed system that:

+- Offloads Stable Diffusion processing to a remote gaming PC
+- Uses Hamachi VPN to simulate a secure LAN environment
+- Implements credentialed SMB file sharing for output retrieval
+- Enables full job orchestration from a thin client interface

+> This isn’t just a workaround—it’s a continuation of a 15+ year systems mindset.
+The same tool that once enabled multiplayer Magic: The Gathering now powers distributed AI workflows.
+It reflects a consistent ability to bridge technical constraints with creative, secure solutions.

+---